- Download page one of your proposal form

 - The proposal was unclear in its details;

 - No other funding had been secured even though it was available and appropriate.
-Other Loyola funding sources which might be interested in supporting your event are: individual departments, Education for Life, Multicultural Affairs, Student Activities, and Catholic studies.
+Other Loyola funding sources that might supporting your event are: individual departments, Education for Life, Multicultural Affairs, Student Activities, and Catholic Studies or other academic minors.
 Check with these programs to find out their criteria and proposal guidelines; and/or

 - Some expenses (e.g., honoraria, travel, meals, or advertising) were excessive or out of proportion to the proposal as a whole and/or unexplained.

 If a proposal is returned for revision it may be resubmitted to the Center only once.
 Faculty sponsors who have failed to submit a final report for a previous program are not in a favorable position to apply for a new program.
 If your proposal is approved, save this form, enter your actual expenses, and return it with your final report (30 days after the event).